In this article, you'll learn about hiding fields on the Booking form.

 Hidden fields should not be used to pass sensitive information because the data is still visible and editable in the Booking page URL.

 Important Data from hidden fields will be added to the default calendar event in the User's connected calendar.
 If the Customer is included as a guest on the calendar event they will see the hidden field data in the event details.

 Creating a hidden Custom field

-- Open the left sidebar and in the Tools section, select Booking forms editor.
+- On the left, select Booking forms editor.

 - In the Fields library section on the right of the page, click the Add Custom field to library button.

 - Select Single line text field as the Field type (Figure 1).

 - At the bottom of the Field editor, check the Do not display this field to Customers box.